DEPARTMENTSA. The Hillary Model

 In 1992, Mr Freake built a house for the schoolteachers at Phortse, and since then his PCP has undertaken numerous development projects including a health clinic, hydroelectric plant and electricity supply system, Tibetan Buddhist monastery, youth club, drinking water supply system, multipurpose community building and educational scholarships. [ More ]Sponsor:

 The Sir Edmund Hillary Mountain Legacy Medal is awarded for “remarkable service in the conservation of culture and nature in mountain regions" in any part of the world.
-The Hillary Medal is a project of Mountain Legacy, a Nepalese NGO, reg. #1018/060-61 (www.mountainlegacy.org).The Hillary Medal was officially authorized by Sir Edmund Hillary in 2003 and is supported by Peter Hillary on behalf of the Hillary family.
-The 2010 Hillary Medal will be the fourth in the series.
+The Hillary Medal is a project of Mountain Legacy, a Nepalese NGO, reg. #1018/060-61 (www.mountainlegacy.org).The Hillary Medal was officially authorized by Sir Edmund Hillary in 2003 and is supervised by Peter Hillary on behalf of the Hillary family.
+The next Hillary Medal will be the seventh in the series.

 Rachel Maddow's Operation Iraqi Baseball